 - 13.1.
 The names of the members of each team must be communicated to the International Organiser, at least sixty days prior to the event.
-A certificate of eligibility is required from the Member's Federation stating that each competitor complies with the conditions specified in Article 12.2. - 13.2.
-Any subsequent changes to a team must be presented to the International Organiser in writing by the team Captain or Team Manager, with an appropriately amended certificate of eligibility, at registration and before the final draw at the first Captains' Meeting.
+A Certificate of Eligibility is required from the Member's Federation stating that each competitor complies with the conditions specified in Article 12.3.
+This certificate must be signed by the Member Federation President or SPOC (single point of contact) known by the General Secretary of FIPS-Mouche.
+The list with the names of the Presidents and SPOCs will be published on the FIPS-Mouche website.
+A template for the Certificate of Eligibility is provided in FIPS-Mouche Guidelines. - 13.2.
+Any subsequent changes to a team must be presented to the International Organiser in writing by the team Captain or Team Manager, with an appropriately amended certificate of eligibility, at registration and before the final draw at the first Captain's Meeting.
 At the final draw, the team list will be locked allowing no additional changes. - 13.3.
 If a team does not contain a member who can interpret and translate from and to one of the official languages, then the team should add a translator/interpreter.
-The translator(s), should accompany the Team Captain during competition sessions. - 13.4.
+The translator(s), should accompany the Team Captain during competition sessions.

+- 13.4.
 Reserves: A team may have only one designated reserve.
 The team member designated as the official reserve at the final draw may be substituted for a competitor.
 After being substituted, the original competitor may be reinstated for a subsequent session in the same group as he was originally assigned to (I.E. Groups A-E).
 Competitors may not change groups. - 13.5.
 The Team Captain informing the International Organiser or his representative in writing using the FIPS-Mouche form and then getting final approval from the Senior FIPS-Mouche Representative may use a reserve to replace a competitor.
 This change request must be filed a minimum of thirty minutes prior to the start of a championship session. - 13.6.
 A reserve may not fish on a sector that he has already fished in any previous session.
 He may do this only with the explicit authorisation of the Senior FIPS-Mouche Representative present, and only for emergency substitution of a team member.
 This exception to policy must be justified in writing using the FIPS-Mouche form by the Team Captain at least thirty minutes before the start of the competition session.
 The Team Captain must advise the competitor accordingly.